-The compensation program in 2021 for our NEOs consisted of seven elements.
+The compensation program in 2022 for our NEOs consisted of seven elements.
 These elements, as well as the reasons why each was chosen and the ways in which each achieves our compensation objectives, are described below:

 Compensation Element Description Objective Base Salary Fixed cash compensation.
 Reviewed annually and adjusted as appropriate.
 To provide a base level of cash compensation for senior executives based on level and responsibility.
 Annual Incentive Bonus Variable compensation.
-Annual bonus amounts for 2021 have been determined based on corporate and individual performance.
-Corporate funding metrics were derived from management's 2021 objectives identified in our annual business plan.
+Annual bonus amounts for 2022 have been determined based on corporate and individual performance.
+Corporate funding metrics were derived from management's 2022 objectives identified in our annual business plan.
 Bonuses are payable in cash based on individual performance goals.
 To encourage and reward senior executives for achieving annual corporate performance and individual goals.
-Long-Term Equity-Based Incentives RSUs, PSUs, and Premium Priced Stock Options (2021 Design) Multi-year variable compensation.
+Long-Term Equity-Based Incentives RSUs and PSUs (2022 Design) Multi-year variable compensation.
 Generally granted annually.
-In 2021, the long-term equity-based incentive plan for the NEOs was further revised to increase the proportion of performance-based compensation from 50 percent to 75 percent.
-The long-term equity-based incentive plan for the NEOs in 2021 consists of (i) 25 percent RSUs that vest in one-third increments over a three-year period; (ii) 25 percent PSUs that cliff vest in three years based on relative TSR with a one-year holding period after vesting; and (iii) 50 percent premium priced stock options that cliff vest in three years with an exercise price set at a 15 percent premium above the closing price of the Common Stock on the date of grant of the options.
-To motivate and retain senior executives by aligning their interests with that of stockholders through sustained performance and growth.
+In 2022, the long-term equity-based incentive plan for the NEOs consisted of 50 percent RSUs that vest in To motivate and retain senior executives by aligning their interests with that of stockholders through sustained performance and growth.
 Health, welfare, and retirement benefits Benefits programs that are provided to executives in the same manner as to all our benefits-eligible employees.
 To promote employee health and protect financial security.
-Other Deferred Compensation Plan and Supplemental 401(k) Savings Plan Retirement benefit.
+Deferred Compensation Plan and Supplemental 401(k) Savings Plan Retirement benefit.
 The Sallie Mae Deferred Compensation Plan and the Supplemental 401(k) Savings Plan provide our highly compensated executives with a vehicle into which they can opt to defer a portion of their compensation for retirement.
 These opportunities are provided in lieu of any pension benefit plans.
 To provide retirement planning opportunities.
-Severance benefits Fixed cash compensation-based severance payments.
+Other Severance benefits Fixed cash compensation-based severance payments.
 Equity awards generally continue to vest on their terms after changes of control, involuntary terminations other than for cause, or if the grantee voluntarily ceases employment and meets our retirement eligibility requirements.
-For more information, see "Arrangements with Named Executive Officers" below on page 52.
+For more information, see "Arrangements with Named Executive Officers" below on page 60.
 To maintain continuity of management in light of major restructurings or after a change of control and provide temporary income following involuntary terminations of employment other than for cause.
 Perquisites Fixed compensation.
 Consists primarily of executive physical examinations and, in limited instances, housing relocation expenses, as well as directed charitable giving made by an affiliate, The Sallie Mae Fund, upon request of our employees.
 To provide business-related benefits to assist in attracting and retaining key executives.